-I was drawn to sociology to study how our social contexts shape the resources and opportunities we have access to, our ways of thinking about the world, and how we live our lives.
+I was drawn to sociology to study how our social contexts shape the resources and opportunities we have access to, our ways of thinking about the world, how we live our lives, and what this ultimately means for our wellbeing.
 For example, how do our racialized and gendered experiences relate to our attitudes about criminal punishment?
 How do the places we have lived in the past, and our experiences there, correspond to where we live in the future?

 I am currently working on several related projects.
 In one paper, I researched whether and how attitudes about criminal punishment among four groups–Black men, Black women, White men, and White women–vary according to U.S. county arrest rates.
 Social Science Research published the findings.

 As I suggest above, socially relevant research is a priority for me.
 I am working on this through collaborations not only with other academic researchers, but with community-based researchers and practitioners as well.